Layering Liquid Density Experiment for Kids

 The liquids above are listed from the liquid with the highest density to the liquid with the least amount of density.
 Experiment with other liquids such as honey, syrup, rubbing alcohol, and lamp oil.
 Be sure to keep a close eye on young kids so they don’t touch or ingest liquids that could be harmful.

-When layering liquids use a spoon, eye dropper or straw to slowly add liquid on the previous layer.
+When layering liquids use a spoon, eyedropper, or straw to slowly add liquid to the previous layer.
 Too much force from a top layer liquid will cause the liquids to mix and the experiment won’t be as successful.